watem-sedem/watem-sedem/docs/input.rst

 Oriented roughness filename
 ***************************

-Filename of a raster with the oriented roughness.
+The filename of a raster with the oriented roughness.
 The oriented roughness is the height of the microrelief (in cm) due to ploughing.
-This raster is only mandatory when :ref:`Include tillage direction = 1 <includetillagedirection>`.
+This raster is only mandatory if the :ref:`Model Choice<choices>`: :ref:`Include tillage direction <includetillagedirection>` is set to 1.

 The datatype of the oriented roughness raster is float32.